Timecrash/odinbook/README.md

 16. Sign-in via [OmniAuth](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview), allowing a user to sign-in through Facebook.
 17. A mailer, sending a welcome e-mail for new users and a password retrieval e-mail.
 18. [SendGrid](https://devcenter.heroku.com/articles/sendgrid) to actually send the e-mails.
-19. Posts that can also accept images!
+19. Posts that can accept images!
-20. ...and can be uploaded on from the client computer.
+20. ...and can also be uploaded from the client's computer.
 21. Polymorphic association, which allows users to comment/like posts and photos without (much) extra code.